The Principles of Luxury: Tradition Meets Innovation

 3. A Superior Experience

 Luxury goes beyond items; it is about providing remarkable experiences.
-The Four Seasons hotel illustrates this with its exceptional service, which anticipates guests' needs and creates moments of joy.
-For luxury brands, creating memorable client journeys is as important as developing the items themselves.
+The Four Seasons hotel illustrates this with its exceptional service, which anticipates guests' needs and aims to create moments of joy.
+For luxury brands, creating memorable client journeys is as important as developing the products themselves.

 4. The Degree of Scarcity